-- The expected value/mean is usually our best prediction of an uncertain outcome. - The variance is usually a reasonable summary of how unpredictable an uncertain outcome is. - The standard deviation (square root of the variance) is another reasonable summary of risk that is on a meaningful scale.
+- ➤ The expected value/mean is usually our best prediction of an uncertain outcome. ("Best" meaning closest in distance to the realized outcome, for a particular measure of distance) - The variance is often a reasonable summary of how unpredictable an uncertain outcome is (or how risky it is to predict) - The standard deviation (square root of the variance) is another reasonable summary of risk that is on a meaningful scale.